stgeke/public-nekRS/README.md

 cmake --build ./build --target install -j8
 ```
 Please delete instead of overwriting your old build and install directory before updating.
-Build settings can be customized by environment variables.
+Build settings can be customized by modifying the config script or through CMake options passed to `nrsconfig`.
 After installation you may want to adjust `$NEKRS_HOME/nekrs.conf` to your environment.

 ## Setting the Enviroment